Will more NFL players wear 'guardian caps' in games? – DW – 09/12/2024

 But so far the uptake of guardian caps in the regular season has been limited, with players struggling to get used to the idea and others feeling they take away their competitive edge.

-Former Germany player Roman Motzkus, now a leading NFL pundit on DAZN and NFL Gamepass, believes the use of guardian caps is little more than a token gesture.
+Former Germany player Roman Motzkus, now a leading NFL pundit on DAZN, a sports streaming service, and NFL Gamepass, a NFL game streaming service, believes the use of guardian caps is little more than a token gesture.

 "I find the whole thing more of a campaign just to be seen to be doing something," he told DW.